East Southsea railway station: Legacy

+On 4 July 1905, Fratton railway station's name was changed to Fratton & Southsea to promote its Southsea Railway branchline link to the seaside resort of Southsea.

 After the demise of the Southsea Railway, Fratton & Southsea station reverted to its original Fratton name on 1 December 1921.

 The Southsea name was later transferred to Portsmouth's main Portsmouth Town railway station in 1925 creating the present-day Portsmouth & Southsea railway station name.

-The site of Southsea's terminus station is now occupied by a late twentieth century residential cul-de-sac named Chewter Close, just to the north of Granada Road in Southsea.
+The site of East Southsea's original terminus station is now occupied by a late twentieth century residential cul-de-sac named Chewter Close, just to the north of Granada Road in Southsea.
 The original 1885 terminus station building was located at the northern end of today's Chewter Close until its demolition in the 1970s.
 A mural commemorating the station was unveiled on the northernmost wall in Chewter Close on 26 August 2011.
-This wall was not part of the original Southsea station building, as the wall was built after the railway line closed and was built as a boundary wall between the rear gardens of newer inter-war period houses that became Parkstone Avenue and the garage business that occupied the original station building.
-The smaller, later East Southsea station site is now occupied by modern houses close to the junction of Chewter Close and Granada Road.
+This wall was not part of the original East Southsea station building, as the wall was built after the railway line closed and was built as a boundary wall between the rear gardens of newer inter-war period houses that became Parkstone Avenue and the garage business that occupied the original station building.
+The smaller, later 1904 East Southsea station site is now occupied by modern houses close to the junction of Chewter Close and Granada Road.